spiderx14/zener/README.md

 ### ꪶ࿋྄ིᤢꫂ Zener AI ꪶ࿋྄ིᤢꫂ⁩
 ###### A plugable multidevice WhatsApp bot with 200+ commands for both private and public use, made with JavaScript based on Baileys framework ....

- - Made with 💖 by Krakinzlab coders
+ - Made with 💖 by GasComIT coders

 #### Setup